Skip to main content

 Additional resources

-Check out the Battlesnake Game Rules and Tips & Tricks guide to making sure you understand how to program your Battlesnake to win the most games possible.
-You may have also noticed there are different Game Modes to explore that provide different challenges for your Battlesnake.
+Check out the Battlesnake Game Rules and API Reference to make sure you understand how to program your Battlesnake to win the most games possible.
+You may have also noticed there are different Maps that provide different challenges for your Battlesnake.

-You can also check out the Battlesnake Awesome List, built by Xtagon and maintained by the community for more great Battlesnake resources.
-Anyone may contribute, so if you know of any interesting resources or wish to share your own creations, open a pull request.
+You can also check out the Battlesnake Awesome List for more great Battlesnake resources.
+Anyone may contribute so feel free to share interesting resources or your own creations!

 Good luck, and happy programming!